 When you consider importing goods from China, you should know what types of Certificate of Origin you can get from China.
 It may be beneficial for your business.
 In China, there are 4 types of Certificates of Origin.

-General Certificate of Origin is also known as the non-preferential Certificate of Origin.
+It is also known as the General Certificate of Origin (C/O).
 It is issued to declare that the manufacturing origin of goods is in China, and the products can only enjoy the general duty rate.

 FORM A (G.S.P Certificate)